 1. Pinty 2.5-10×40 Red Green Illuminated Mil-dot Scope

 It’s constructed from aluminum.
-A really durable and lightweight material perfect for scopes.
-It’s not to heavy either.
+A durable and lightweight material perfect for scopes.
+It’s not too heavy either.
 Won’t make your Silent Cat feel heavier.

-Internal of the scope is purged to prevent moisture.
-Making the scope fog proof.
+The internal of the scope is purged to prevent moisture.
+Making the scope fogproof.
 To make it viable with better rifles, it is also shock and waterproof at the same time.

 Does it come with mounting rings?

-Yes, it comes with integrated mounting interface.
+Yes, it comes with an integrated mounting interface.
 Suitable for picatinny/weaver rail.

 Is the laser accurate here?